Tkachov/ALERT/README.md

 Web app that allows to browse games' assets, view or extract them, export to stage, compare/diff and see other assets they reference.
 There are special viewers for .model, .texture and .nodegraph, and an option to view any asset's sections in text representation (on in hex view, if there is no implementation made for this section).

 Built .exe can be found in the [Releases](https://github.com/Tkachov/ALERT/releases).
+Features are briefly described [in the wiki](https://github.com/Tkachov/ALERT/wiki/Assets-Browser).

 ## Scripts